Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing: ADAP code modules on volatile partitioning

 \subsection{Carbon and nitrogen release}

 We treat carbon and nitrogen as trace species that do not contribute to the bulk planetary mass (although both species add mass and pressure to the atmosphere and carbon carries also atmospheric opacity).
 We set the carbon contents of the accreted material to 2,000 ppm up to a maximum carbon amount of $4 \times 10^{-4}$ $M_{\rm E}$.
-This follows the model of volatile accretion by pebble snow from \cite{Johansen+etal2021} where the carbon in organics is sublimated between 325 K and 425 K and the remaining carbon in graphite burns at a temperature of 1,100 K \citep{GailTrieloff2017}.
+This follows the model of volatile accretion by pebble snow from \cite{Johansen+etal2021} where the carbon in organics is sublimated between 325 K and 425 K and the remaining carbon in graphite burns at a temperature of 1,100 K \citep{GailTrieloff2017} and subsequently diffuses back to the protoplanetary disc within ultravolatile molecules such as CH$_4$ and CO.
 We assume that the carbon forms carbonates in the mantle after the melting of the ice and that these carbonates decompose at $T_{\rm dec}=1000$ K, releasing carbon into the mantle as CO$_2$.
 For the nitrogen, we assume that it resides mainly in the organics and is released, together with the carbon, successively between 325 K and 425 K \citep{Nakano+etal2003,GailTrieloff2017}.
 We release the nitrogen into the mantle at $T_{\rm dec}=1000$ K, similarly to the carbon, and limit the total nitrogen amount to the current atmosphere of Earth, $M_{\rm N_2}=3.87 \times 10^{18}$ kg.
 Since atmospheric nitrogen does not contribute to the heating of the surface, the total amount of nitrogen in the model is arbitrary and we are mainly interested in how the nitrogen partitions between core, mantle and atmosphere -- this partitioning is discussed further in Paper III.